Special Collections Copyright and Literary Rights Checklist

 Should rights language be settled before the appraisal is final?
 Yes.
 The appraisal scope, deed terms, and adviser file should align while there is still time to correct the description of what is being transferred and what is not.

 What if different institutions or rights holders are involved?
 Define those splits early.
-Multi-donee or multi-rights-holder gifts are manageable, but the deed packets, permissions workflow, and appraisal scope need to reflect the real structure of the transfer.
+Multi-donee or multi-rights-holder gifts are manageable, but the deed packets, permissions workflow, and appraisal scope need to reflect the real transfer structure.